canonical/charmed-magma-lite/orchestrator-bundle/orc8r-controller-operator/README.md

 ## Description

-This charm is for deploying magma controller which includes most of orchestrator services.
+This charm is for deploying magma controller which includes all of orchestrator's core services.

 ## Usage